SeamusMcCarthy/CompSysAssign2/README.md

 When the app is first started, the Sense Hat will display the Bluetooth image to inform the user that the Raspberry Pi is searching for devices.
 ![][BT]

+If no known device is found, an error message is displayed and the process stops.
-If a known device is identified, the user is greeted on the display
+If a known device is identified, the user is greeted on the display and the web app is started at which point the user can proceed to
+192.168.xx.xx:5000/workday (where 192.168.xx.xx represents the IP address of the Raspberry Pi)

+This will display the main page
+![][MAIN]